Skip to main content

 Voting rights, automatic restoration of for convicted felons, Alabama Restoration of Voting Rights Act, Sec.
 15-22-36.1 repealed; Secs.
 15-22-36, 17-3-31, 17-4-6, 17-4-60, 17-11-3, 17-11-7 am'd.

-This bill would also establish a temporary legislative oversight committee and a task force to monitor the restoration of voting rights.
+• Creation of a temporary three-year joint legislative oversight committee and a task force to monitor and report on the restoration of voting rights.

 Subjects